Future Bound Workgroup

 Financial Aid Navigators: Graduate Strong has trained over 30 Navigators from 18 organizations who are ready to help any student who wants assistance with applying for financial aid.
 With this robust community support, we hope that every student who qualifies for state and federal aid will apply for it.

 12th Year Campaign and Plus 5 Push: Graduate Strong partners with the Washington Student Achievement Council's efforts to increase post-secondary enrollment and financial aid completion.
 The 12th Year Campaign boosts college and financial aid application rates in Washington by helping those working with high school seniors and their families complete applications for college admissions and financial aid.
 The Plus 5 Push initiative encourages school sites to increase their financial aid completion by at least five percent every year.

 Scholarships are an important piece of the puzzle of paying for post-secondary education.
 Many students miss out on opportunities to apply for scholarships.
 Scholarships are available for virtually everyone, not all are based upon academics.
 Some scholarships are awarded based upon service/volunteering, special talents or abilities, and/or group affiliation.
 Watch this video of a Scholarships 101 workshop to learn more about the who, what, where, when and how of applying for scholarships.

-The “Welcome to the Real World” program for for middle and high school students lets students participate in education sessions and a simulation event that empowers them to choose a career, manage their own “money,” and interact with community volunteers, building financial and life skills.
+The “Welcome to Your Future” program for middle and high school students lets students participate in education sessions and a simulation event that empowers them to choose a career, manage their own “money,” and interact with community volunteers, building financial and life skills.